rafaelldi/rafaelldi.github.io/_posts/2021-02-18-Orchestration.md

 The whole process will be consists of four steps:
 1. A user places online order from the website;
 2. The manager receives a notification about the new order and accepts (or denies) it;
-3. The kitchen gets the order details and starts cooking;
+3. The kitchen gets the order details and cooks it;
 4. The courier delivers food to the user's address.

 # Application